saturn-lab/tfCourse/README.md

- A Course for Machine Learning with TensorFlow library.
-(Verified by Zhen Chen)
+Code Exmaples and Tutorials for the Course of `Machine Learning with TensorFlow library`.

+ (Tested and Verified by Zhen Chen)

 # Python 与TensorFlow软件安装